eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 * XML documents
     * the right way to put xml in a table is for the XML document to be an attribute of a tuple

-They cannot be
+They cannot be:

 * pointers
     * Pointers are deliberatle excluded by Codd
 * relations have types themselves.
-A relation r cannot have an attribute which has the same as r itself
+    * A relation r cannot have an attribute which has the same as r itself

 There are system defined types and users can define their own types - these should look the same to the user.
 The relational model perscribes a system type of BOOLEAN.
 Real systems also include CHAR, INTEGER, RATIONAL

-What is the difference between a pointer and a foreign key?
+Question: What is the difference between a pointer and a foreign key?
-There are many differences including:
+Answer: There are many differences including:

-* pointers have a direction: A -> B but you cannot get back to A from B without another pointer
+    * pointers have a direction: A -> B but you cannot get back to A from B without another pointer.
     * foreign keys go both ways

 CJD has a whole paper on it somewhere.